“Toto, I’ve a feeling we’re not in Kansas anymore.”

 The Ontario Photo ID Card is available at ServiceOntario centres.
 The two closest ServiceOntario centres are at:

-In the next year, Ontario will upgrade the old red-and-white Ontario Health Card.
+Ontario is nearly finished upgrading the old red-and-white Ontario Health Card.
 This is important.
-There are many more active health cards in circulation than there are living Ontarians.
+There were many more active health cards in circulation than there are living Ontarians.
 The Province needs to look after Ontario residents, but only eligible Ontario residents.

 The change is mandatory.
-When the process is complete, the old red-and-white magnetic stripe card will neither work, nor be accepted.
-To get the many old, invalid, broken or fraudulent red-and-white Ontario Health Cards out of circulation, a human being at ServiceOntario needs to physically see you, and ensure you are who you say you are and you are an eligible resident of Ontario to make that switch.
-Important!
-Here is what you need to bring with you to get the new Ontario Health Card:
+The old red-and-white magnetic stripe card is increasingly not accepted for treatment, or if so, only with another government-issued piece of ID.
+Shortly, the red-and-white card will neither work, nor be accepted.
+To get the many old, invalid, broken or fraudulent red-and-white Ontario Health Cards out of circulation, a human being at ServiceOntario needs to physically see you, and ensure you are who you say you are, and verify that you are an eligible resident of Ontario to make that switch.

-Obviously, this is not happening all at the same time.
-ServiceOntario will inform people with a letter (paper letter) when it is time for their community to make the change.
+ServiceOntario has contacted people with a letter (paper letter) when it is time for their community to make the change.
 Along with your driver’s license, your Ontario Health Card is a key piece of Province-issued identification, and it is important for you, your family and your friends to first ensure that your information is up-to-date.

-Make the switch early.
+Make the switch now.
 Read this ServiceOntario web page first, and book an appointment at a convenient ServiceOntario location.

-Though everyone will, in the coming months, have to make the switch from the old, red-and-white card to the new photo ID Ontario Health Card, remember that you will be notified by letter first.
-I had purposely kept my old red-and-white card to personally follow this conversion as it happens.
-However, it simply fell apart on me, and I needed to replace it recently.
-The process was just fine.
+I had purposely kept my old red-and-white card to personally follow this conversion as it happened.
+However, a few years ago, it simply fell apart on me, and I needed to replace it.
+The process was very smooth, and I got my new Ontario Health Card quickly.